GordonBGood/elmplus-docs/RFC-FirExt.md

 ### **Add a Console Module to the Core Package**

-When using Fir to write a console application, this Module provides functions to read environment variables, to use command line arguments, and to read and write strings to the terminal as well as read characters from the same.
+When using Fir to write a console application, this Module provides functions to read environment variables, to use command line arguments, and to read and write strings to the terminal as well as read characters from the same (when the target back-end supports some or any of these, otherwise some sort of error value...).

 ### **Add a FileIO Module to the Files Package**

-This FileIO Module provides the ability to find the home and current directories/folders, to manipulate directory/folder structure including adding and removing directories/folders, to get file status such as file size or last modified time, to remove a files, to read and write plain text files, and to read and write binary files.
+This FileIO Module provides the ability to find the home and current directories/folders, to manipulate directory/folder structure including adding and removing directories/folders, to get file status such as file size or last modified time, to remove a files, to read and write plain text files, and to read and write binary files (when the target back-end supports some or any of these, otherwise some sort of error value...).

 ### **Add Symbolic Binary Operators for Bitwise Functions**